shecho/technical-test/client/README.md

 npm install
 ```

-Or you can istall manually this dependencies:
+Or you can install manually this dependencies:

 Frontend dependencies: